What is Respite Care?

 - Reduces stress for the carer and family – Caring for a vulnerable loved one is undoubtedly a stressful time, especially if their health is deteriorating.
 Respite care allows you all to take a brief step away to reduce stress levels.
 This can often even lead to greater levels of patience in the future.

-- Strengthens Social Connections - Often carers can be so busy caring for a loved one that their own emotional well-being can be overlooked with social circles breaking down.
+- Strengthens social connections – Often carers can be so busy caring for a loved one that their own emotional well-being can be overlooked with social circles breaking down.
 Respite care provides carers with time to connect with family, friends and the wider community, helping you to overcome feelings of loneliness and isolation.
-As a carer it's hugely important to have a strong support network around you.